Near Pemberville in Wood County, Ohio — The American Midwest (Great Lakes)

 2. Fort Meig's History.
 This web link was both published and made available by, "Touring Ohio."
 (Submitted on July 2, 2009, by Dale K. Benington of Toledo, Ohio.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on July 1, 2009, by Dale K. Benington of Toledo, Ohio.
-This page has been viewed 1,440 times since then and 3 times this year.
+It was originally submitted on July 1, 2009, by Dale K. Benington of Toledo, Ohio.
+This page has been viewed 1,523 times since then and 41 times this year.
 Photos: 1, 2, 3. submitted on July 1, 2009, by Dale K. Benington of Toledo, Ohio.
 4. submitted on July 2, 2009, by Dale K. Benington of Toledo, Ohio. • Bill Pfingsten was the editor who published this page.